 A variety of partnership options are possible, including joint ventures, licensing and R&D collaboration.
-Managed by Innovation Norway, The Explorer matches International companies with Norwegian business partners.
+"The Explorer" managed by Innovation Norway matches International companies with Norwegian business partners.
 See www.theexplorer.no for information.

 Keystones of Norwegian Business Culture

 Oslo, home to the world's first climate budget